tonylcb/teste_ase/README.md

 ### Olympic Athlete Data List

-For using the app is quite simple, just wait for the app load and then the athlete's data will appear with some informations.
+For using the app is quite simple, just wait for the app to load and then the athlete's data will appear with some informations.
 For more details, just click on the desired athlete.